Cocoseae: Distribution

 The Cocoseae are distributed mainly in the Neotropical regions, with two genera endemic to Africa (Jubaeopsis and Elaeis) and Madagascar (Beccariophoenix and Voanioala), respectively.

+Phylogeny

+A 2016 molecular phylogenomic analysis of the tribe Cocoseae gives the following phylogenetic tree:

 Systematics

 The Cocoseae in the sense of Dransfield et al. (2008) are identified as natural relatives (monophylum) in most studies.
 Their systematic position within the Arecoideae is still unclear.
 Different studies see them as a sister group of the Reinhardtieae, as a sister group of the group from Reinhardtieae and Roystoneeae, or as a sister group of the Oranieae.